 It’s the middle of my CorpsAfrica service already!
 How time flies.
-Six months ago I made a decision to serve as a CorpsAfrica Volunteer and frankly I do not regret a thing.
+Six months ago I made a decision to serve as a CorpsAfrica Volunteer and frankly, I do not regret a thing.
 Nobody thought I would make it this far and neither did I. It hasn’t been all roses and rainbows at site.
-Living in the community has its perks yes, but it comes with its own handicaps.
-Transforming your life is not easy when you are used to the city life.
+Living in the community has its perks, yes, but it comes with its own handicaps.
+Transforming your life is not easy when you are used to city life.
 One might ask how I’ve managed to get this far.
 Three words: Good Support System.

-My support system is the people that have been there from the beginning, keeping me in check.
-They are the people that have let me vent, laugh, cry, and jump with joy without passing judgement or getting tired of my endless need for them.
+My support system is the people who have been there from the beginning, keeping me in check.
+They are the people who have let me vent, laugh, cry, and jump with joy without passing judgment or getting tired of my endless need for them.
 My biggest supporters are my family.
 Without their encouraging words I would have never gotten this far.
 They know how important this is for me and they have my back through thick and thin.
 Do they get worried?
 All the time!
 But really at the end of the day they know that this is what I want to do, and they support my decision.
 They are there whenever I need moral support or if I want to just go home and relax for a bit before proceeding with my work.